 The university furthers its commitment toward sustainability through the recent hire of Jim Simon acting as the first director of sustainability.
 Prior to this position, he served as the sustainability engagement coordinator at University at Buffalo.
 His work will support the university’s commitments to the Real Food Challenge, St. Francis Pledge to Care for Creation and the Poor and the Environmental Protection Agency’s Food Recovery Challenge.

 Sierra Magazine Ranks ‘Coolest Schools’

-The seventh annual ranking of America’s greenest colleges and universities measures environmental achievements and goals based upon Sierra’s value of environmental priorities.
-This year’s top 10 includes the University of Connecticut; Dickinson College; University of California, Irvine; University of California, Davis; Cornell University; Green Mountain College; Stanford University; Georgia Institute of Technology; American University; and University of California, Santa Barbara.
+The eighth annual ranking of colleges and universities measures environmental achievements and goals based upon Sierra’s value of environmental priorities.
+This year’s top 10 includes the University of California, Irvine; American University; Dickinson College; Loyola University, Chicago; Lewis and Clark College; Stanford University; University of South Florida; Green Mountain College; University of Connecticut and Georgia’s Institute of Technology.